 In addition to English, Dr. Chambers speaks Spanish.

-Medical degree from the University of Connecticut School of Medicine in Farmington, CT
+Medical degree, University of Connecticut School of Medicine, Farmington, CT

-Internship and residency at the Hospital of San Raphael in New Haven, CT
+Internship and Residency, Hospital of San Raphael, New Haven, CT

 - American Medical Association